Below you'll find an overview of answers to questions you may have about ALPHA.

 No!
 Artists are welcome who are creating work for FIGMENT events or for any other arts events or individual installations or performances.

 Key projects will be given placement on a rolling basis.
 If you have a large project or a project that requires specific placement or infrastructure, please submit it as soon as possible so that we can accommodate it.
 You can register your project (or projects) using the link that you will find in the email you receive after you purchase your tickets.
-All projects must be submitted by April 3rd, 2015 to be listed in publication and to get official placement and scheduling.
+All projects must be submitted by April 1st (NO JOKE!) to be listed in publication and to get official placement and scheduling.

 You may begin setting up your project at 12pm/noon on Friday before ALPHA, and everyone and all projects must leave by 6pm on Sunday.